adgh-dev/curs-devops/deploy-3-serverless.md

 For a quick setup we can use the 'Cloud Shell'.
 This comes included with any GCP project and is basically a Debian VM with several tools already installed.
 It does not show up in the user configurable VM Instances and it does not cost anything to run.
 To start a new session click the 'Activate Cloud Shell' in the top right corner of Google Cloud Console.

-Once the shell sessions is started and console is dislayed in the bottom half of the screen, we can immediately start using it.
+Once the shell sessions is started and console is displayed in the bottom half of the screen, we can immediately start using it.

 First, let's clone the application sources in a new folder:
 ```
 mkdir github
 cd github/ && git clone https://github.com/WebToLearn/fx-trading-app.git
 ```
-Update the application to run on port 8080
+Update the application to run on port 8080 (default for Cloud Run healthchecks)
 ```
 cd fx-trading-app/App/quote-service/
 sed -i 's/8220/8080/g' src/main/resources/application.properties